-Name of Student: \\\\\

-Student Acknowledgement and Pledge

-I acknowledge receiving and/or being provided electronic access to the Student/Parent Handbook and School Board policy on student behavior.
-I have read these materials and understand all rules, responsibilities and expectations.
-In order to help keep my school safe, I pledge to adhere to all School and School District rules, policies and procedures.

-I understand that the Student/Parent Handbook and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.

-I understand that my failure to return this acknowledgement and pledge will not relieve me from being responsible for knowing or complying with School and School District rules, policies and procedures.
+Name of Student: Student Ackı nowledgement and Pledge and School Board policy on student beh vided electronic access to the Student/Parent Handbook lavior.
+I have read these materials and understand all la order to help keep my school safe, I pledge to adhere licies and procedures. adbook and School District policies may be amended are available on the School District website or in the acknowledgement and pledge will not relieve me from ing with School and School District rules, policies and Student Signature Date Parent/Gua rdian Acknowledgement vided electronic access to the Student/Parent Handbook avior.
+I have read these materials and understand all adbook and School District policies may be amended are available on the School District website or in the acknowledgement will not relieve me or my child from ing with School and School District rules, policies and Parent/Guardian Signature Date • All other exhibits and forms are loo District #66. cated in the Main office at Dongola Unit School

-Student Signature

-Date

-Parent/Guardian Acknowledgement

-I acknowledge receiving and/or being provided electronic access to the Student/Parent Handbook and School Board policy on student behavior.
-I have read these materials and understand all rules, responsibilities and expectations.

-I understand that the Student/Parent Handbook and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.

-I understand that my failure to return this acknowledgement will not relieve me or my child from being responsible for knowing or complying with School and School District rules, policies and procedures.

-Parent/Guardian Signature

-Date

-All other exhibits and forms are located in the Main office at Dongola Unit School District #66.